2013–14 Wisconsin Badgers men's basketball team

 The 2013–14 Wisconsin Badgers men's basketball team represented the University of Wisconsin–Madison in the 2013–14 NCAA Division I men's basketball season.
-This was Bo Ryan's 12th season as head coach at Wisconsin.
+This was Bo Ryan's 13th season as head coach at Wisconsin.
 The team played their home games at the Kohl Center in Madison, Wisconsin and were members of the Big Ten Conference.
 They finished the season 30–8, 12–6 in Big Ten play to finish in a tie for second place.
 They lost in the semifinals in the Big Ten tournament to Michigan State.
 They received at-large bid to the NCAA tournament as a No. 2 seed in the West region, their 16th straight trip to the Tournament.
 They defeated American and Oregon to advance to the Sweet Sixteen.
 They defeated Baylor and Arizona to advance to the Final Four.
-However, they were eliminated by Kentucky in the Final Four.
+There, they were eliminated by Kentucky.

 Previous season

 The Badgers finished the 2012–13 season 23–12, 12–6 in Big Ten play to finish in a tie for fourth place.
 They defeated Michigan and Indiana before losing to Ohio State in the Big Ten tournament championship.
 They received an at-large bid to the NCAA tournament for the 15th consecutive year as a No. 5 seed.
 They were upset by No. 12-seeded Ole Miss in the Second Round.